 At the same time, I was dipping my toe back into the world of digital art and drawing tablets, which I hadn’t done much of anything with in nearly a decade.
 I’d recently bought a new tablet, and doing a hand-drawn map project felt like the perfect way to break it in.

-As with most of my projects, I told myself I’d start simple—a very standard park map made over a weekend.
-But somewhere over the course of that process, I ended up doing two dozen illustrations of plants and animals to fill out the maps borders and highlight some of the wildlife that call the island home.
-I don’t know the total time it all took, but I worked on it off and on over the course of five months.
+As with most of my projects, I told myself I would start simple—a very standard park map made over a weekend.
+But somewhere over the course of that process, I got carried away and ended up doing two dozen illustrations of different plants and animals to fill out the maps borders and highlight some of the wildlife that call the island home.
+I don’t know how long I spent working on everything total, but it was an on and off project over the course of five months.

 The map has a blend of multiple styles.
 Some of this was probably the result of getting more comfortable with the tablet and drawing program as I went, and some of it was probably just “getting over” a particular look, which happens when you spend months working on one thing.
 When I started with the island itself, I was going for a more of a comic-book style with black outlines around everything.
 By the time I decided to do the plants and animals, I had been looking at a lot of gouache and watercolor paintings, and so they came out with a borderless, more painterly look.
 At one point I considered redoing the island to match the wildlife, but I’d put so many hours into the project already (and those tree outlines in particular), that I couldn’t bring myself to essentially start over.
 I do think the contrast in styles provides a bit of visual separation between the map and the illustrations, though, so perhaps it worked out for the best.